APPLIANCE REPAIR : SCHEDULING + PARTS FOLLOW-UP SYSTEM

 This model estimates how much gross profit can drift out of the front door when bookable repair jobs do not get fast response, clean qualification, and a protected diagnostic window.

-The Villain: The Dispatch Gap
+The Trap: The Dispatch Gap

 The real enemy is not only broken appliances.
 It is the gap between a homeowner's urgency and a real booking path that feels easy to trust.